cesc1989/apuntes/Luna/Therapist_Signup/Casos/006 - Cred Object not Syncing from CA.md

 # Resumen de Actualizaciones

-Summary of updates introduce by Linear card.
+Summary of updates introduced by Linear card.

 > Note: **EDG-2618** acts as parent ticket for the following.